onefact/handbook.payless.health/pages/american-hospitals.md

 ## Contribute to the Help Pages

-Send us an email if you want to contribute to either software, analysis, dissemination, or Help Pages: [help@payless.health](mailto:help@payless.health).
+Send us an email if you want to contribute to either software, analysis, dissemination, or Help Pages: [help@payless.health](mailto:help@payless.health) .
 We will follow up with you as we make progress toward our grant goals for the [Brown Institute](https://brown.columbia.edu/22-23-magic/).

 Feel free to read the [Frequently Asked Questions page](https://payless.health/faq) to learn how to contribute to the [Help Pages](https://help.payless.health/).